 Want to check what your post or page will look like on Facebook or Twitter?
 Then you should get Yoast SEO Premium.
-It lets you check, without even leaving the post editor, the layout of your post on Facebook and Twitter.
+Without even leaving the post editor, it lets you check the layout of your post on Facebook and Twitter.
 Saving you lots of time switching between tabs!
 Joost explains how it works in this video:

 Checklist for new authors

 To get the most of all of the settings you’ve just set up, make sure each (new) author on your site fills out the following on their WordPress profile: